Hamp Pool: Playing career

+NFL career statistics

 Coaching career

 When the conflict ended, Pool officially entered the coaching arena in 1946, serving as an assistant for the All-America Football Conference's Miami Seahawks under Jack Meagher.
 After the team had won just one of six contests during its inaugural campaign, Meagher resigned on October 22, with Pool and fellow assistant Hank Crisp taking over as co-head coaches.

 After the Seahawks became the Baltimore Colts after the season, Pool stayed with the revamped franchise until accepting an assistant's position under Jim Crowley, who had been named head coach and general manager of the AAFC's Chicago Rockets.
 Crowley won only one of 11 games before turning the team over to Pool, who watched the team drop its final three contests.

 In 1948, Pool returned to his native California to serve as an assistant under Bill Hubbard at San Jose State University.
 The Spartans finished with a 9–3 record, but Pool departed after the season to enter private business, but stayed connected to the sport as an assistant coach at San Bernardino Valley College.
 On March 3, 1950, Pool returned to the professional ranks when his former Bears teammate, Joe Stydahar, hired him as backfield coach of the Los Angeles Rams.

 Over the next two seasons, Pool handled the team's offense and defense, the former being one of the most potent in league history.
 During this period, the Rams reached the NFL title game in both seasons, dropping a heartbreaking last-minute decision in 1950 before winning the following year's clash, both games coming against the Cleveland Browns.

 However, when the team was pounded 37–7 by the Browns in the 1952 opener, reports of a simmering feud between Stydahar and Pool surfaced.
 During the offseason, Stydahar had taken away defensive duties from Pool, then attacked the latter's work ethic.
 The Rams split into factions in support of each coach.

 Further controversy developed when Stydahar resigned on September 30, 1952, and Pool took his place.
 Pool had told media that "under no circumstances" would he accept the job if Stydahar resigned, then changed his mind.
 The situation mirrored Pool's earlier stints in Miami and Chicago, where he was accused of undermining the head coach before taking over the position.

 Ridding itself of the earlier problems, the Rams rebounded to win nine of their final 11 games, with the New York Daily News awarding Pool Coach of the Year honors.
 For the fourth consecutive year, the team reached the postseason, but unlike the previous year, dropped the divisional playoff game to the Detroit Lions.